 Buying and selling houses at auction is still considered by some to be a rather risky business that should only be undertaken by experienced property investors, developers or builders.
-However, property auctions are an increasingly popular way for all sorts of people to sell their family home, a second property or a buy-to-let.
+However, property auctions are an increasingly popular way for people to sell their family home, a second property or a buy-to-let.

 In fact, there are many advantages to selling a property via auction.
 There’s no chain, no risk of delays or gazumping, and the whole auction process can take as little as six weeks.
 And, while it’s often thought that selling at auction means you’ll get less for your property, you may achieve at least the same as selling via an estate agent, or perhaps even more.
 If a couple of keen buyers decide to compete for the sale, they’ll drive up the price.
 Plus, If you’ve been struggling to sell, it’s reassuring to know that once the auctioneer’s gavel falls, your property is sold.

 Reasons why you might sell a house at a property auction